chryssallasgo/Mix-N-Breed/README.md

 - Laravel community for the amazing framework
 - Livewire for reactive components without JavaScript complexity
 - TailwindCSS for utility-first styling
-- Alpine.js for lightweight JavaScript interactivity
+- PHP Flasher for elegant notification system
 - ComfyUI for AI image generation capabilities
 - All contributors and testers